POLICIES AND PROCEDURES

 3.10.1 - NON-SOLICITATION

-Market Partners may not directly or indirectly, recruit any other Market Partner or Customer for any other direct selling business.
-The term “recruit” means the actual or attempted sponsorship, solicitation, enrolment, encouragement, or any effort to influence in any other way, either directly or indirectly (i.e., through a third party), another Market Partner, employee, or Customer to enrol or participate in another multilevel marketing, network marketing, relationship marketing or direct sales opportunity.
+Market Partners may not directly or indirectly, recruit any other Market Partner or Customer for any other direct selling, multi-level marketing, network marketing or relationship marketing business.
+The term “recruit” means the actual or attempted sponsorship, solicitation, enrolment, encouragement, or any effort to influence in any other way, either directly or indirectly (i.e. through a third party), another Market Partner, employee, or Customer to enroll or participate in another multilevel marketing, network marketing, relationship marketing or direct sales opportunity.
 This includes:

 - a.)posting or messaging information about another multilevel marketing, network marketing, relationship marketing or direct sales opportunity or products on any social media site utilised by a Market Partner to promote their MONAT business* and “business” is inclusive of information shared about the products, services, or income opportunity of MONAT,